 - What to do if they identify a safeguarding issue or a child tells them they are being abused or neglected, including specific issues such as FGM, and how to maintain an appropriate level of confidentiality while liaising with relevant professionals

-- The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as child sexual exploitation (CSE), child criminal exploitation, peer on peer abuse, Female Genital Mutilation (FGM) and radicalisation.
+- The signs of different types of abuse and neglect, as well as specific safeguarding issues, such as county lines, child criminal exploitation (CCE), child sexual exploitation (CSE), child criminal exploitation, child on child abuse, Female Genital Mutilation (FGM) and radicalisation.

 If concerns are raised about the welfare or safety of a child the designated safeguarding lead (DSL), or in an emergency situation the individual member of staff, must give careful consideration as to whether a referral needs to be made to children’s social care.
 If this course of action is taken the School will usually inform parents, unless there are compelling reasons for not doing so.